This post contains links that we may earn a small commission for at no cost to you read more

 Do you remember that I told you one of the measurements tracked by the erg is your SPM (strokes per minute)?

 Pay attention to your form and see if you can accomplish this easy 15-minute indoor rowing machine workout.
+Side Note: You may also like to read our full article by our expert trainer Laura on how to have the correct rowing machine techniques for beginners.

 Ideal Rowing Machine Workout for Beginners